Definition of Disorderly Conduct

 Police officers do not have privileged position with regard to First Amendment speech protections.
 Thus, a defendant generally cannot be convicted for disorderly conduct where he or she merely uses profanity, swear words, or obscenities towards law enforcement, or yells loudly at an officer.

 Source: C.P. v.
-State, 644, So.
+State, 644 So.
 2d 600 (Fla.
-2d DCA 1994) (Evidence insufficient for disorderly conduct where a juvenile stated “F*** you, p***y cracker” to a police officer and then, during arrest, yelled so loudly that other occupants at a hotel came out of their rooms); K.Y.E. v.
+2d DCA 1994) (evidence insufficient for disorderly conduct where a juvenile stated “F*** you, p***y cracker” to a police officer and then, during arrest, yelled so loudly that other occupants at a hotel came out of their rooms); K.Y.E. v.
 State, 557 So.
 2d 956, 957 (Fla.
 1st DCA 1990) (reversing a conviction for disorderly conduct where a defendant repeatedly sang “F*** the police” during an officer’s conversation with another person, and yelled so loudly that he statements could be heard across the street, where adults and children had gathered); K.S. v.
 State, 697 So.
 2d 1275 (Fla.
-Dist.
-Ct.
-App.
-3d Dist.
-1997) (loud and obscene yelling at police insufficient to support disorderly conduct conviction).
+3d DCA 1997) (loud and obscene yelling at police insufficient to support disorderly conduct conviction).

 Not all speech towards police officers will be protected by the First Amendment.
 Where the speech is coupled with non-verbal conduct which infringes on the ability of a police officer to fulfill his or her duties, a conviction for disorderly conduct will be allowed to stand.

 Thus, in C.L.B. v.
 State, 689 So.
 2d 1171 (Fla.
-Dist.
-Ct.
-App.
-2d Dist.
-1997), a defendant yelled obscenities at a police officer and members of a crowd during the officer’s arrest of another suspect.
+2d DCA 1997), a defendant yelled obscenities at a police officer and members of a crowd during the officer’s arrest of another suspect.
 The defendant approached the officer so closely that the officer had to repeatedly push the defendant away.
 On these facts, the Second District Court of Appeal upheld the disorderly conduct conviction because the defendant’s nonverbal acts interfered with the officer’s arrest of another person.

 See also Wiltzer v.
 State, 756 So.2d 1063, 1066 (Fla.
 4th DCA 2000) (holding that Wiltzer’s words in combination with his nonverbal acts of bumping into the police officer, brushing the officer aside, and throwing his wallet at the officer were sufficient to support a conviction for disorderly conduct); Barry v.
 State, 934 So.
-2d 656 (Fla.
+2d 656, 658 (Fla.
 2d DCA 2006) (observing that protected speech can be rendered unprotected where the speech is coupled with additional physical actions); Delaney v.
 State, 489 So.
 2d 891, 892 (Fla.
 1st DCA 1986) (affirming conviction where defendant’s oscenities, yelling, and interruptions prevented an officer from investigating a criminal incident).

 Loudness, Annoyance, Belligerence